How to Support Literacy Volunteers of Greater New Haven

-In our previous two posts, Meghen Fitzgibbons, ESOL Program Manager at Literacy Volunteers of Greater New Haven, talked about Literacy Volunteers, its history, and the wonderful work they do around the country.
-She introduced us to the students and programs at the New Haven affiliate and all that makes it unique.
-In this post, Meghen Fitzgibbons talks about ways to support or become involved with Literacy Volunteers, as a tutor or as a volunteer.
+In our previous two posts, Meghen Fitzgibbons, ESOL (English to Speakers of Other Languages) Program Manager at Literacy Volunteers of Greater New Haven, talked about the organization’s history and the wonderful work its members do around the country.
+She introduced us to the students and programs of the New Haven volunteers and explained what makes them unique.
+In this post, Meghen talks about ways to support or become involved as a tutor or a volunteer.

 AccentAccurate: How do tutors become involved with Literacy Volunteers?

 Meghen Fitzgibbons: Tutors may hear about Literacy Volunteers through social media or a website.
 If someone is looking for a volunteer opportunity, they might find us on websites such as volunteermatch.org or on idealist.org.
-Additionally, prior to tutor training sessions, flyers are posted in the community and ads are placed in the newspaper.
-Our partner agencies help us get the word out as well.
-We also do outreach at community events.
-Some tutors hear about us through word of mouth.
+Additionally, prior to tutor training sessions, we post flyers in the community and place ads in the newspaper.
+Our partner agencies help get the word out as well, and we do outreach at community events.
+Of course, some tutors hear about us through word of mouth.

 AA: Who teaches classes at Literacy Volunteers?
 Who are the tutors?
-What’s their background?
+What are their backgrounds?

-MF: Tutors come from all different backgrounds and walks of life.
-It’s not necessary for tutors to have a background in education or any prior knowledge.
-For example, tutors may be librarians, college students, psychologists, speech pathologists, carpenters, or physicians, just to name a few.
-Many retirees, including retired teachers, choose to become volunteer tutors.
+MF: Tutors come from all different walks of life.
+It’s not necessary for tutors to have a background in education or any prior knowledge of literacy training.
+For example, tutors may be librarians, college students, psychologists, speech pathologists, carpenters, or physicians, just to name a few jobs they do.
+Also, many retirees, including retired teachers, choose to become volunteer tutors.

 AA: What motivates tutors to volunteer?

 MF: Many people say they would like to make a difference.
-Some people may be ambivalent about policy changes as they pertain to refugees and immigrants, and feel tutoring is their way of contributing and making New Haven a welcoming community for all.
+Some people may be ambivalent about policy changes pertaining to refugees and immigrants, and feel tutoring is their way of contributing and making New Haven a welcoming community for all.
 In addition, volunteers enjoy the opportunity to meet people from all over the world.
 Tutors frequently find their students’ life stories very inspiring.

 Once someone expresses an interest in becoming a volunteer tutor, we support them in every way we can.
 Tutor training is provided before a volunteer begins tutoring, and continuing education workshops are provided to tutors throughout the year.
 Additionally, we have several different tutoring models and try to match each volunteer with the tutoring model that best fits him or her.
 For example, some assignments involve planning, while others involve assisting a teacher so that no planning is needed.